Matty-El/urban-attiva/README.md

 #### Information Architecture

-The Urban Attiva database has nine tables as detaile din the attached data model diagram below.
+The Urban Attiva database has nine tables as detailed in the attached data model diagram below.

 Data Model: